 - Oppose any effort—at the local level or from Trump—to impose so-called “right to work” legislation that harms workers and decreases earnings.

 - Lead by example by awarding contracts to those that hire locally and include high numbers of women and minority workers and apprentices.

 - Educate business owners and workers to avoid labor and safety violations, enforce Seattle’s labor standards, and prevent frequent violators from being awarded city contracts.

 The Trump administration is intent on ripping away our health care by repealing the Affordable Care Act and by cutting Medicaid and Medicare.
 But we will fight back.
 Seattle can maintain critical care and services for individuals, families, and seniors in our community.
 We can do this by partnering with community health clinics and public health centers, as well as local private providers to help maintain and expand access to care.

 As your City Councilmember, I will help find ways to protect critical services and improve our community’s health.
 We should provide sanctuary—through care and service—such as protecting access to a full range of reproductive care services, access to care for low-income and immigrant communities, and maintaining critical services for our LGBTQ community.
 We can do this in the City of Seattle, and also enhance access to mental health and substance abuse treatment within our city’s borders.

-- Maintain healthcare for women, immigrants, low-income and the LGBTQ community through our city-based clinic network.
+- Maintain healthcare for women, immigrants, low-income and the LGBTQ community through a city-based clinic network.

 - Provide reproductive parity to our community by offering provider sanctuary if reproductive services are threatened.